linode/docs/docs/databases/mongodb/build-database-clusters-with-mongodb.md

 In this section, we'll create a replica set of config servers.
 The config servers store metadata for the states and organization of your data.
 This includes information about the locations of data *chunks*, which is important since the data will be distributed across multiple shards.

 Rather than using a single config server, we'll use a replica set to ensure the integrity of the metadata.
-This enables master-slave (or primary-secondary) replication among the three servers and automates failover so that if one config server is down, a new primary is elected and requests will continue to be processed.
+This enables master-slave (primary-secondary) replication among the three servers and automates failover so that if your primary config server is down, a new one will be elected and requests will continue to be processed.

 The steps below should be performed on each config server individually, unless otherwise specified.